 The Loft at Liz’s features its formidable lineup of top artists

 Since the dawn of man we have been driven to create.
 The color we first chose to work with was indeed, RED.
 This oft-intense color defines so much of our creative world, evoking significant emotional responses and representing a vast array of iconic references from passion, warmth and love to blood, violence or tyranny.
 Red sells political propaganda.
-It tells us when to stop.
+It empirically tells us to stop, to take warning.

 This group exhibition features a number of renowned visual artists.